techcompliant/TC-Specs/LifeSYS-GCA3623.md

       - 0xFFFF: Device malfunctioning.
   - **0x0001**: START ANALYSIS
     - Commands the device to begin an analysis.
 Analysis time varies depending on multiple factors.
+    - Once analysis has begun, prior results are no longer accessible.
   - **0x0002**: GET GAS
     - This command uses the second paramter to specify which gas index to get information on.
 This parameter must be between 0 and the number of gasses minus 1.
     - Returns 2 words, the first being an identifier for the specific gas, and the second being it's relative concentration, between 1 and 65535.
 All of the gasses in the gas index will add up to a total concentration of 65535.